Noaemien/ada-template-website/analysis.md

 With the World Cup of Hubs concluded and a champion crowned, we can now step back from the tournament narrative and examine the data more closely.

 This page lifts the curtain on the **raw scores**, the **individual metrics**, and the structural properties that determined success.
-Unlike the tournament stages, results here are no longer normalized or hidden, we now analyze hubs on an absolute scale.
+Unlike the tournament stages, results here are no longer normalized or hidden: we now analyze hubs on an absolute scale.

 ---

 ## Raw Hub Scores

-First the **final composite score** assigned to each hub.
+First, the **final composite score** assigned to each hub.

-This is a complex metric constructed using meticulously balanced weights for normalized features to best capture all aspects affecting the navigation quality:
+This is a complex metric constructed using meticulously balanced weights for normalized features to best capture all aspects affecting navigation quality:
 - **Popularity**, reflecting how often a hub is encountered and reused by players.
 - **Versatility**, measuring semantic breadth and category coverage.
-- **Efficiency**, capturing if a hub supports or slows down successful navigation.
+- **Efficiency**, capturing whether a hub supports or slows down successful navigation.

 Each component is normalized independently prior to aggregation, to ensure that no single metric dominates due to scale effects.